-B-9 Tax Crimes Related Transactions
+B-7 Tax Crimes Related Transactions

-- i) Negative tax-related reports from the media or other credible information sources. - ii) Unconvincing or unclear purpose or motivation for having accounts opened in Singapore. - iii) Originating sources of multiple or significant deposits/withdrawals are not consistent with the declared purpose of the account. - iv) Inability to reasonably justify frequent and large wire transfers from or to a country or jurisdiction that presents higher risk of tax evasion. - v) Re-deposit or reinvestment of funds back into the original country or jurisdiction after being transferred to another country or jurisdiction, often a tax haven with poor track record on CDD or record keeping requirements. - vi) Accounts managed by external asset managers who may not be adequately regulated and supervised. - vii) Purchase or sale of large amounts of precious metals by a customer which is not in line with his business or background. - viii) Purchase of bank cheques on a large scale by a customer. - ix) Extensive or increased use of safe deposit facilities that do not appear to be justified by the background of the customer and for no apparent reason.
+- i) Negative tax-related reports from the media or other credible information sources. - ii) Unconvincing or unclear purpose or motivation for purchasing life policies in Singapore. - iii) Originating sources of multiple or significant premiums are not consistent with the declared purpose of the policy. - iv) Source of premiums are from another country or jurisdiction, often a tax haven with poor track record on CDD or record keeping requirements. - v) Policies managed by external asset managers who may not be adequately regulated and supervised.